maniospas/Blombly/README.md

 - [ ] FTP server (may be skipped)
 - [ ] SSH
 - [ ] JIT (progress: some preparation for future gcc compilation, not a priority to focus on engine optimizations)
-- [X] Improve list semi-type semantics
+- [X] Improve list currying semantics
 - [X] Simplify map creation
 - [ ] CUDA vectors
 - [x] Graphics: SDL (progress: implemented but unstable)